jbukuts/nextjs-carbon-doc-template/content/labs/4-content-sourcing.md

 <Danger>
 As a note.
 When naming files refrain from using periods (`.`) outside of specifying the locale.

-Currently, a file name like `test.file.md` would have it's locale parsed as `file`.
+Currently, a file name like `test.file.md` would have its locale parsed as `file`.
 Which is wrong.
 </Danger>